 Catchfly is a plant native to Europe, which was introduced to North America and escaped cultivation.
-Silene armeria is the plant’s grown-up name and it is a perennial in United States Department of Agriculture zones 5 to 8.
+Silene armeria is the plant’s grown-up name and it is a perennial in USDA plant hardiness zones 5 to 8.
 Silene doesn’t perform well in sweltering heat and it can only be considered an annual in colder zones.

 Catchfly perennials are most suited to moderate weather in full to partial sun.
 Campion is another common name of Silene, which is also called sweet william catchfly plant.
 This flowering perennial will spread and add a swath of color to your garden.